 I’m always relatively sceptical about our knowledge of pharmacotherapeutics in paediatrics, and in no group more than in the premature neonates.
-The specific toxicity for paracetamol in neonates relates their low glucuronidation capacity and potential hepatotoxicity of the oxidative CYP2E1 pathway.
+The specific toxicity of paracetamol in neonates relates to their low glucuronidation capacity and potential hepatotoxicity of the oxidative CYP2E1 pathway.

-This study goes some way to answering part of the “effective dose vs safe dose” equation for paracetamol, a particularly pertinent question as our practice aims to more effectively identify and treat pain in neonates.
-Having used several differing protocols for dosing neonates with paracetamol, this study provides a range that I’m happier to work within, although the authors note that they did not investigate the effect of repeated dosing on the levels of paracetamol nor its metabolites.
+This study answers part of the “effective dose vs safe dose” equation for paracetamol, a particularly pertinent question as our practice aims to identify and treat pain in neonates more effectively.
+Having used several differing protocols for dosing neonates with paracetamol, this study provides a range that I’m happier to work within.
+However, the authors note that they did not investigate the effect of repeated dosing on the levels of paracetamol or its metabolites.

 The Bottom Line

 Paracetamol is widely used for analgesia and increasingly so in the neonatal population.
 The authors are cautious in their recommendations, urging that their study be read as part of a broader literature base to establish a safe dosage range for paracetamol.
-Interestingly, in the discussion, for repeated dosing they suggest an initial load of 12mg/kg with subsequent dosing 6mg/kg q6h (see paper for references).
+Interestingly, in the discussion, for repeated dosing, they suggest an initial load of 12mg/kg with subsequent dosing of 6mg/kg q6h.

 Reviewed by: Henry Goldstein

-Article 3: Is nebulised hypertonic saline useful in managing acute bronchiolitis?
+Article 3: Is nebulised hypertonic saline useful in acute bronchiolitis?